COCONUT TIME LINE

 Harries (1990)

-Cretaceous - India separates from Gondwanaland; it is suggested that the wild type Cocos evolved by floating between the volcanic islands and atolls where these fringed the continental plates and not on the lands masses at all.
+India separates from Gondwanaland it is suggested that the wild type Cocos evolved not on the lands masses at all but by floating between the volcanic islands and atolls where these fringed the continental plates.

 Harries (1990; 2005)